ReGeorged/JPA-TestNg/README.md

 # Usage example

-### create JPA Entity then create a repository interface and extend TRepository
+### Create JPA Entity then create a repository interface and extend TRepository
 ```java
 public interface UserRepository extends TRepository<UsersEntity, Long> {
 }
 ```
-### you can define qustom queries in the repository interface like this
+### You can define custom queries in the repository interface like this
 ```java
 public interface UserRepository extends TRepository<UsersEntity, Long> {